open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>accessModes</b></td>
         <td>[]string</td>
         <td>
           accessModes contains the desired access modes the volume should have.
-More info: https://kubernetes.<br/>
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumeclaimtemplatesindexspecdatasource">dataSource</a></b></td>
         <td>object</td>
         <td>
-          dataSource field can be used to specify either: * An existing VolumeSnapshot object (snapshot.<br/>
+          dataSource field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumeclaimtemplatesindexspecdatasourceref">dataSourceRef</a></b></td>
         <td>object</td>
         <td>
-          dataSourceRef specifies the object from which to populate the volume with data, if a non-empty volum<br/>
+          dataSourceRef specifies the object from which to populate the volume with data, if a non-empty volume is desired.<br/>
         </td>
         <td>false</td>
       </tr><tr>